henderson-01/My-Guide-to-Git-GitHub/README.md

 ## ⚠️ Disclaimer

+> [!CAUTION]
+>
-This is provided "as is" without warranty of any kind.
+> This is provided "as is" without warranty of any kind.
 I am not responsible for any damage, data loss, or issues caused by the use of this Information. **Use it at your own risk.**